 George Bernard Shaw Biography

 George Bernard Shaw was a superstar playwright and tart-tongued literary personality of the early 20th century.
-Among his most famous plays are Arms and the Man (1894), Major Barbara (1905), Pygmalion (1914) and Saint Joan (1923).
+His most famous plays include Arms and the Man (1894), Major Barbara (1905), Pygmalion (1914) and Saint Joan (1923).

-George Bernard Shaw first gained fame as a music critic under the pen name ‘Corno di Bassetto,’ but by then had already begun writing essays, political pamphlets, books and (eventually) plays.
-Today he may be best known for the hit stage play Pygmalion, thanks to its adaption 50 years later into the Broadway musical My Fair Lady.
-(Shaw also won an Oscar in 1938 for his screenplay for a non-musical movie version of Pygmalion.)
+George Bernard Shaw first gained fame as a music critic under the pen name ‘Corno di Bassetto,’ but by then he had already begun writing essays, political pamphlets, books and (eventually) plays.
+Today he may be best known for the hit stage play Pygmalion, the story of a stuffy linguist who bets he can teach a Cockney girl to speak proper English — only to fall in love with her.
+A solid hit in its day, the story became even more famous 50 years later when it was adapted into the Broadway musical My Fair Lady.